NeuroDataDesign/neurodatadesign.github.io/_pages/syllabus.md

 the fall, and 6 credits in the spring, as of this year).
 Teams are encouraged to include students at all levels, as each level brings a unique and valuable perspective.
-The goal of the course is to create an inspirational environment in which each of the students works on a team to build a data science product ``soup to nuts’‘, starting with ideation and ending with publication.
+The goal of the course is to create an inspirational environment in which each of the students works on a team to build a data science product "soup to nuts", starting with ideation and ending with publication.
 Along the way, students learn skills that will serve them well in industry, academia, or government.
 To facilitate these goals, the course is  divided into quarters: